Image reads Rebuild dignity Accelerate wellbeing

 We understand the profound impact trauma has on individuals and organisations.
-That's why we developed The Hope Hierarchy™, a revolutionary, trauma-informed tool.
+That's why we developed The Hope Hierarchy™, a revolutionary, trauma-informed design tool.

 This powerful method translates complex scientific principles into actionable design strategies, all aimed at creating environments that genuinely support wellbeing, healing, and long-term recovery.

-A pretty space won't aid in recovery,
+A pretty space won't aid in recovery, but a trauma-informed space will.

 We're Kylie & Jane from Design for Hope, your partners in Trauma-Informed Design.

+We work with leaders and change-makers committed to client-centred, ethical service delivery who find their current spaces uninspiring.
 Perhaps they're not fully supporting client recovery, inadvertently triggering clients, failing to build trust, or even contributing to your staffs vicarious trauma.

 At Design for Hope, we recognise that our physical environment profoundly impacts our health and wellbeing.
 Scientific research clearly demonstrates how design elements subtly yet powerfully influence our body and mind, often below our conscious awareness.
 This impact is even more significant for individuals with heightened sensitivities due to traumatic experiences.